sethleedy/GRC-SECURITY-NOW-PODCAST-DOWNLOAD-SCRIPT/README.txt

--eptxt		Download the text transcript of the episode -eppdf		Download the pdf transcript of the episode -ephtml		Download the html transcript of the episode -epnotes	Download the show notes of the episode(Not all available)
+-eptxt		Download the text transcript of the episode -eppdf		Download the pdf transcript of the episode -ephtml		Download the html transcript of the episode -epnotes	Download the show notes of the episode(Early shows had none)
 ------------------------------------------------------------------------------------
 Search Mode:
 -dandstxt	Download and Search, will download all text episodes and search insensitively for the text you enter here.